rberenguel/pyspark_workshop/pyspark_workshop.md

 ---

-# Questions?

----

 ![](Images/Gene.jpg)

 # __Thanks!__

 ---

+# Workshop time!

+---

 ![right fit](Images/QR.png)

-Get the slides from my github:
+Get the slides and notebook we will use from my github:

 `github.com/rberenguel/`

 The repository is

-`pyspark-workshop`
+`pyspark_workshop`

 ---